-Selecting the Instrument
+Selecting the Instrument and Droplet Volume

-When you open the software and sign in for the first time, the instrument connection window appears and you must select the connected instrument.
+When you open the software and sign in for the first time, the instrument connection window appears and you must select the connected instrument and a droplet volume.

 This procedure assumes the instrument is connected to the computer and QX Manager Software is installed.
 If you are using the QX200 Droplet Reader and the QX600 Droplet Reader in your lab, you can change instruments and then select the connected instrument in System Settings.
+You can also switch between two droplet volumes.